shadeslayer/SyncEvolution/README.rst

   --quiet, only the paths are listed.

 --configure|-c
-  Modify the configuration files for the selected peer.
+  Modify the configuration files for the selected peer and/or sources.
   If no such configuration exists, then a new one is created using one of the template configurations (see --template option).
-When creating a new configuration only the active sources will be set to active in the new configuration, i.e. `syncevolution -c scheduleworld addressbook` followed by `syncevolution scheduleworld` will only synchronize the address book.
+When creating a new configuration and listing sources explicitly on the command line, only those sources will be set to active in the new configuration, i.e. `syncevolution -c scheduleworld addressbook` followed by `syncevolution scheduleworld` will only synchronize the address book.
 The other sources are created in a disabled state.
   When modifying an existing configuration and sources are specified,